Is Motif Investing Right for Your Investing Motif?

-Motif investing is a company that specializes in investing in ETFs or individual stocks.
-In this Motif investing review, we cover all aspects of this intuitive platform (including the pros and cons).
+Motif Investing is a company that specializes in investing in ETFs or individual stocks.
+In this Motif investing article, we cover all aspects of this intuitive platform (including the pros and cons).
 So you can decide if it’s right for you.

 - Pick a static combination fund such as Vanguard’s “Life Strategy” funds.
 With these funds, you pick the degree of risk (e.g. growth, income, conservative ) which dictates the percentage of stocks and bonds.
 The fund auto-rebalances itself to the desired percentages but the percentage of stocks & bonds remains constant and does not change as you age.